-In my blog post 'How to succeed with Microsoft Teams' I mentioned that you should lead by example and that it is good to agree on some common 'House Rules'.
-I have since elaborated a bit more on these house rules and included a section on what the reactions or so-called expressions (or simply emojis) in Microsoft Teams mean.
+In our blog post 'How to succeed with Microsoft Teams' we mentioned that you should lead by example and that it is good to agree on some common 'House Rules'.
+We have since elaborated a bit more on these house rules and included a section on what the reactions or so-called expressions (or simply emojis) in Microsoft Teams mean.
 You don’t want these symbols to lead to any misunderstandings in your team.
-Please feel free to copy these rules and edit them as you wish for your team.
-It looks best if you implement them as a SharePoint page, but you can also use a Wiki or insert a tab with a Word document (if you want it to be easily editable) or a PDF document.
+Please feel free to download and copy these rules and edit them as you wish for your team.
+It looks best if you implement them as a SharePoint page, but you can also insert a tab with a Word document (if you want it to be easily editable) or a PDF document.

 1. Teams commitment